Premium and Discount Zones: Buy Cheap, Sell Expensive

 What it measures

-Whether price is cheap or expensive relative to the swing range
+Whether price is cheap or expensive relative to the swing

 Where institutional orders were placed

-How it is drawn
+How it's drawn

 50% level of the swing (Fibonacci retracement)